 - Sip on sports drinks or add electrolytes if running for more than 60 minutes

-- Know where to find fluids (water fountains, stores/restaurants, trusted neighbors, etc) ahead of time and bring cash or a credit card in case of emergency
+- Know where to find fluids (ex: water fountains, grocery stores, or gas stations) ahead of time and bring cash or a credit card in case of emergency

 - Drink 16-24 oz of fluid for every lb of body weight lost from fluid

 - If dehydrated, drink sodium-containing beverages or pair water with a sodium-containing snack to help the body rehydrate.
-Snack examples include pretzels, pickles, crackers, salted fruits like watermelon, soups, chocolate milk, coconut water, or a fruit smoothie made with yogurt or milk.
+Snack examples include pretzels, pickles, crackers, chocolate milk, or salted fruit.

 - Avoid re-hydrating with alcohol, and be mindful of caffeine.
 Alcohol is a known diuretic that can cause athletes to urinate more (and halt rehydration).
 Caffeine is also a diuretic, but has more mild effects compared to alcohol, especially for those who regularly consume it.